-Yes, holds expire on the "Cancel if not filled by" date specified by the Patron at the time the hold is placed.
-If this date is left blank, a default time period of 180 days will be applied to the request.
+Yes, a default time period of 180 days will be applied to all requests.
 If the hold request is not filled by this time, it will automatically be canceled and dropped from the patron's record.
-Please note, time periods of much longer than 180 days can be selected by manually inputting the "Cancel if not filled by" date of your choice at the time of the request.

 - I am going away, how can I make sure I don't lose my holds?